-mileage for travel to and from duty station.
+Explain the travel reimbursement process and timeline.
+JRCOSTEPs are paid a flat rate based on mileage for travel to and from duty station.
 JRCOSTEPs are NOT reimbursed for fuel or lodging.
-Discuss local commuting options and advantages/disadvantages of bringing a vehicle, if applicable Most duty assignments require the student to bring a personally owned vehicle (POV).
+Discuss local commuting options and advantages/disadvantages of bringing a vehicle, if applicable.
+Most duty assignments require the student to bring a personally owned vehicle (POV).
 If the JRCOSTEP's duties require driving, ensure that they have a valid driver's license.
 Develop a draft work plan and project outline (see addendums for examples of a work plan and project outline).
 Arrange for appropriate office space and resources to complete the work plan and project.
 Identify an alternate preceptor or other staff to work with the JRCOSTEP during any periods of the preceptor's absence.
 If possible, monitor the personnel and travel order process through the USPHS Division of Commissioned Corps Personnel and Readiness (DCCPR).
 Verify report and release dates for the assignment.
 Explain important dates listed on personnel and travel orders (e.g., effective, report, release).
-Ensure the JRCOSTEP understands the information on the documents.
-Advise the JRCOSTEP no to travel without travel orders.
+O Ensure the JRCOSTEP understands the information on the documents.
+Advise the JRCOSTEP not to travel without travel orders.
 It is important to make copies and keep personnel orders accessible while traveling for safety reasons.
-WHE N THE JRCOSTEP ARRIVES LOCALLY: Arrange to meet the JRCOSTEP and provide transportation as necessary.
+WHE EN THE JRCOSTEP ARRIVES LOCALLY: Arrange to meet the JRCOSTEP and provide transportation as necessary.
 Complete and submit a Notice of Arrival from (PHS 2874) to: Office of Commissioned Corps Support Services ATTN: Compensation Branch 1101 Wootton Parkway, Plaza Level, Suite 100 Rockville, MD 20852 Arrange for security procedures, obtain necessary IDs and log-ins, and arrange for parking.
 Introduce the JRCOSTEP to the facility and staff, including outside partner agency staff.
-Provide necessary orientations (e.g., USPHS, organizational, community): Organizational culture and duties Organizational chart and chain of command o Emergency contact procedures Provide staff/emergency contact list Obtain emergency contact information from JRCOSTEP Emergency evacuation procedures Work etiquette and cultural considerations
+Provide necessary orientations (e.g., USPHS, organizational, community): Organizational culture and duties Organizational chart and chain of command Emergency contact procedures Provide staff/emergency contact list Obtain emergency contact information from JRCOSTEP Emergency evacuation procedures

-O Professionalism/dress code guidelines
+Work etiquette and cultural considerations Professionalism/dress code guidelines